MrakDun-desu/BlockstackerDocs/Rules customization/Game-managers.md

 You access fields with the `.` notation.

-Fields available in Blockstacker 0.3:
+Fields available in UStacker 0.3:
 - `Board.Width` - width of the board in blocks
 - `Board.Height` - height of the board in blocks
 - `Board.LethalHeight` - height that has been set in the game settings to be lethal.
 Is relevant only for certain topout conditions by itself.